AndrasE/secrets/README.md

 ## Hi there 👋

 I was doing my self-studies and I felt intrigued to take this project further as by using EJS with MongoDb user could interact with the App.
-I made a lot of changes to the original project; added authentications, animations and svgs with navbar and swipe functionalites and themes.
+I made a lot of changes to the   <a href="https://github.com/AndrasE/secret-original">original project</a>; added authentications, animations and svgs with navbar and swipe functionalites using hammer.js and themes.
 It took me a bit of effort, but completed it.
-In the about section of the page you can read more about this project, difficulties i faced with examples and references.
+In the about section of the page you can read more about this project, difficulties i faced with examples and references.🗒️

 I hope you find it useful for your own project!